bittraidr/Binance-Case-Study/README.md

 ## Recommendations

 * An additional service for Binance to consider is in-site forums or live message chats, similar to what coinmarketcap.com offers.
-Binance currently refers API developers to chats on Telegram and other issues have to open support tickets which is frustrating for users becuase in 2023 uers expect to talk to someone live.
+Binance currently refers API developers to chats on Telegram and other issues have to open support tickets, which is frustrating for users because in 2023 users expect to talk to someone live.
 Having a central location within Binance would be beneficial too for many technical issues including API, how-to instructions for transactions, and trading information.
 The developer channel for Binance on Telegram is very slow to respond, sometimes taking days, and this is because the staff answering tickets is very limited.
 A community can answer questions much quicker and for free!

 * When someone has an issue, it's much more helpful to be able to aggregate answers from many people rather than one or two technical employees that may be overwhelmed.
 However, if there were open forums or chats on Binance then it's much more likely to get answers to questions sooner.
 This draws and retains more users to the platform.
 There could be some drawbacks like spambots, but the admins have tools to deal with those.